 - Are aware of different purposes and uses of various theory-based causal analysis

-- Know key principles of methodological design
+- Know key principles of rigorous case-based design

 - Can apply theory-based causal analysis using process-tracing in practice

 - Have a basic understanding of designing a QCA in practice

 The workshop is designed primarily for evaluators or evaluation researchers.
 It is most suitable for experienced evaluators or evaluators who are well-versed in the basic principles of theory-based evaluation.
 While the workshop will reach some advanced level in design of quali-quantitative theory-based causal design, the first session will quickly go over some of fundamentals as a refresher on theory-based evaluation.

 This workshop can be considered “advanced” level.
 The workshop will target evaluators who have a robust understanding of theories of change and solid notions of evaluation design.